 St Remy holds a large market on Wednesday mornings which fills three main squares (opposite main church of St Martin, off Rue Carnot and off Rue Lafayette) as well as spilling into streets in between.
 This is the best day to absorb the atmosphere and see St Remy at its bustling best.
 From provencal linens to chickens roasting on spits, the sights and smells are hard not to love.

 Normally I’d recommend stocking up for picnics at markets but in St Remy’s case you’re better off installing yourself in a cafe on the main boulevard for an early lunch and lots of people watching.
 A smaller market takes place on Saturday mornings.
-This is a lovely post about St Remy market.
+Modern Troubadours wrote a lovely post about St Remy market.

 Restaurants St Remy de Provence

 St Remy is easily stuffed with 50+ cafes and restaurants ranging from a quick crepe to gourmet blowouts.
 You could easily dine in a different restaurant for dinner and a different cafe or bar for lunch for a fortnight before repeating where you’d been.

 My top recommendation for lunch would be Un Ete a St Remy de Provence offering salads, pasta dishes, savoury galettes, sweet crepes and ice creams or Bar Tabac Des Alpilles (21 Boulevard Victor Hugo).

 For evening meals you might like to try La Gousse D’Ail (The taste of garlic) with its kitsch display of vintage fairground rides and other ephemera or Auberge St Remy with its leafy court yard.
 If you’re lucky the accordion player singing Jacques Brel numbers will pay a visit whilst you dine.